BIC Viewability Prediction integration

-With each placement Browsi reveals on the page, our engine will send across the predicted likelihood for viewability per ad request, using DFP key value.
+With each placement Browsi reveals on the page, our engine will send across the predicted likelihood for viewability per ad request, using an ad server key value.
 This process allows publishers to control which demand goes into which viewability tier, and to match high viewability-focused campaigns with real-time high viewable placements, keeping your impression waste to minimum.

 Viewability has become a key metric for publishers to sell traffic, and a key metric for advertisers to measure campaign success in the context of the CPM worth investing per ad slot on the page.
 We at Browsi believe that viewability is contingent upon many different factors and not merely by the location of an ad slot on the page.
-After extensive research, we have found that user engagement metrics, time of day, load time, page layout, and many other metrics affect viewability at the unique page level.
-For this reason we have developed a machine learning algorithm that can predict the likelihood for a spot on the page to get viewed by a single user in real time before fetching demand for that slot.
-We now supply publishers with the option of using the predicted viewability and connecting it to your DFP and letting that metric decide which demand, if any, should fill that newfound ad placement.
+We have developed a machine learning algorithm that can predict the likelihood for a spot on the page to get viewed by a single user in real time before fetching demand for that slot.
+We now supply publishers with the option of using the predicted viewability and connecting it to your ad server and letting that metric decide which demand, if any, should fill that newfound ad placement.

 How it works